Otorres851/Pokedex-App/README.md

 ## 🧩 Components

 ### 🐭 Pokémon
--Description: Displays a Pokémon card with to image, name, and info.
+Description: Displays a Pokémon card with to image, name, and info.

--Functionality: Clicking on the card navigates to the Pokemon's detail page.
+Functionality: Clicking on the card navigates to the Pokemon's detail page.

 ### ⚡🐭 PokémonDetailPage
 Description: Fetches and displays detailed information about a Pokémon using the Pokemon's ID from the URL.

 Functionality: Shows Pokémon name, ID, level, image, width, height.

 ### 📜 CardPokémon
 Description: Displays a list of Pokemon cards.

 Functionality: Uses the CardPokemon component to display each Pokémon.

 ### 🔤 Filter